 Want to book a trip?
 It is quite simple.
 We run trips to the best of our abilities but without ANY liability, except the cost price of the trip, and participants can't sue the operator (us), our contractors or sue each other.
 However due to increasing legal absurdities we ask that you read (have a laugh/cry?) over this.
 And sign it!

-Jamie McGuinness and/or Kim Bannister of Project Himalaya has done everything possible within the budget of the trip to ensure that our trips give clients and members a rewarding and relatively safe experience.
-However you must acknowledge that adventure travel, treks, trek-climbs and expeditions are all inherently dangerous.
+Jamie McGuinness and other partners of Project Himalaya have done everything possible within the budget of the trip to ensure that our trips give clients and members a rewarding and relatively safe experience.
+However you must acknowledge that adventure travel; treks, trek-climbs and expeditions are all inherently dangerous.
 The same elements that contribute to the adventure of trekking or climbing such as the physical exertion or the risk can also cause loss or damage to gear, injury, illness, or in extreme cases, death.

 While travelling, trekking and/or climbing, there are risks to be encountered which you should be aware of:

 We travel in local transport that will not be up to developed country standards.
 Buses are old and rough, even our hired transport.
 The roads are rough and sometimes non-existent.
 Driving standards are very different - much worse - than western standards, but vehicles travel at much lower speeds.
 Where possible we minimize these risks by taking domestic flights.
 Domestic flights are mostly in small 9-18 seater propeller aircraft with local pilots.
 The rural airstrips are rough, rarely flat and have no radar facilities.
 All flying is visual.
 There is an extremely low risk of snapped undercarriages and flying into a mountain in the clouds.
 Occasionally domestic flights are delayed several days by bad weather.